 As a popular, open-source software, MySQL, in its original or re-packaged form, is widely installed on many systems from various sources, including different software download sites, software repositories, and so on.
-The following instructions assume that no versions of MySQL (whether distributed by Oracle or other parties) have already been installed on your system; if that is not the case, see Chapter 3, Upgrading MySQL with the MySQL Yum Repository or Chapter 2, Replacing a Third-Party Distribution of MySQL Using the MySQL Yum Repository.
+The following instructions assume that MySQL is not already installed on your system using a third-party-distributed RPM package; if that is not the case, follow the instructions given in Chapter 3, Upgrading MySQL with the MySQL Yum Repository or Chapter 2, Replacing a Third-Party Distribution of MySQL Using the MySQL Yum Repository.

-Follow the steps below to install the latest GA version of MySQL with the MySQL Yum repository:
+Follow the steps below to install the latest GA release of MySQL (from the MySQL 5.7 series currently) with the MySQL Yum repository:

 First, add the MySQL Yum repository to your system's repository list.
 This is a one-time operation, which can be performed by installing an RPM provided by MySQL.
 Follow these steps:

-Go to the Download MySQL Yum Repository page (downloads/repo/yum/) in the MySQL Developer Zone.
+Go to the Download MySQL Yum Repository page (http://dev.mysql.com/downloads/repo/yum/) in the MySQL Developer Zone.

 Select and download the release package for your platform.